Proto-Indo-European nominals: Gender

 Late PIE had three genders, traditionally called masculine, feminine and neuter.
-Gender or noun class is an inherent (lexical) property of each noun; all nouns in a language that has grammatical genders are assigned to one of its classes.
-Originally, there probably were only an animate (masculine/feminine) and an inanimate (neuter) gender.
+Gender or noun class is an inherent (lexical) property of each noun; all nouns in a language that have grammatical genders are assigned to one of its classes.
+There was probably originally only an animate (masculine/feminine) versus an inanimate (neuter) distinction.
 This view is supported by the existence of certain classes of Latin and Ancient Greek adjectives which inflect only for two sets of endings: one for masculine and feminine, the other for neuter.
 Further evidence comes from the Anatolian languages such as Hittite which exhibit only the animate and the neuter genders.

 The feminine ending is thought to have developed from a collective/abstract suffix -h₂ that also gave rise to the neuter collective.
 The existence of combined collective and abstract grammatical forms can be seen in English words such as youth = "the young people (collective)" or "young age (abstract)".

-Remnants of this period exist in (e.g.) the eh₂-stems, ih₂-stems, uh₂-stems and bare h₂-stems, which are found in daughter languages as ā-, ī-, ū- and a-stems, respectively.
+Remnants of this period exist in (for instance) the eh₂-stems, ih₂-stems, uh₂-stems and bare h₂-stems, which are found in daughter languages as ā-, ī-, ū- and a-stems, respectively.
 They originally were the feminine equivalents of the o-stems, i-stems, u-stems and root nouns.
 Already by late PIE times, however, this system was breaking down. -eh₂ became generalized as the feminine suffix, and eh₂-stem nouns evolved more and more in the direction of thematic o-stems, with fixed ablaut and accent, increasingly idiosyncratic endings and frequent borrowing of endings from the o-stems.
 Nonetheless, clear traces of the earlier system are seen especially in Sanskrit, where ī-stems and ū-stems still exist as distinct classes comprising largely feminine nouns.
 Over time, these stem classes merged with i-stems and u-stems, with frequent crossover of endings.

 Grammatical gender correlates only partially with sex, and almost exclusively when it relates to humans and domesticated animals.
-Even then, those correlations may not be consistent: nouns referring to adult males are usually masculine (e.g father, brother, priest), nouns referring to adult females (e.g. mother, sister, priestess) are usually feminine, but diminutives may be neuter regardless of referent, as in both Greek and German.
+Even then, those correlations may not be consistent: nouns referring to adult males are usually masculine (father, brother, priest), nouns referring to adult females (mother, sister, priestess) are usually feminine, but diminutives may be neuter regardless of referent, as in both Greek and German.
 Gender may have also had a grammatical function, a change of gender within a sentence signaling the end of a noun phrase (a head noun and its agreeing adjectives) and the start of a new one.

 An alternative hypothesis to the two-gender view is that Proto-Anatolian inherited a three-gender PIE system, and subsequently Hittite and other Anatolian languages eliminated the feminine by merging it with the masculine.